imam/interview-1/readme.md

 # Interview application
 =======================

 This is a simple application that I made for an interview for a startup company in Jakarta.
-I've done this application in less than 3 hours and I don't (and I won't) change any code inside id so you will see pure application that I made only in 3 hours.
+I've done this application in less than 3 hours and I don't change any code inside it so you will see pure application that I made only in 3 hours.

 The functionality is simple: To show list of products and retrieve the product in homepage by AJAX.

+View the live application of this on:

 ##Packages List
 ---------------